A complete guide to Zendesk Messenger in 2026

 Persistent conversations and full context

-This is a huge one.
+This is a huge benefit.
 Because the conversations never disappear, agents get the full history of every customer interaction.
 No more asking customers to repeat information they just gave someone else.
 Agents can see every past question and solution, which helps them give smarter, faster support.

 Built-in automation with AI agents